RockyRickaby/RockyRickaby/README.md

 ### Hi there 👋

 Learning Java, C and C++ for now... and a bit of SQL and MIPS Assembly.
-I'm also trying to learn to play the piano (with an electronic keyboard).
+I'm also learning to play the piano (with an electronic keyboard).

 I might have a sufficiently decent English proficiency via text, but I'm still learning to _speak_ the language properly.
-I am also trying to learn Japanese and
+I am also learning Japanese and
 Spanish.

 <!--